Rcuevas97/productivity-project/README.md

 pip install openai
 pip install pytesseract
 pip install Pillow
+pip install plyer (windows)
 ```
 3. For macOS, use homebrew to install tesseract `brew install tesseract` (install homebrew if you do not have it).
-For windows, look up tesseract ocr and install it.
+For windows, install Tesseract OCR from the [Tesseract GitHub page](https://github.com/UB-Mannheim/tesseract/wiki) and add `C:\Program Files\Tesseract-OCR\` to your system PATH.

 4. Run the python file by typing `python productivity.py` into your terminal.
 You might need to use `python3 productivity.py` depending on your python installation.